Rao-Aishwarya/Store_Monitoring_using_FastAPI/README.md

 There are 3 sources of data

-1. We poll every store roughly every hour and have data about whether the store was active or not in a CSV.
+1. Every store is polled roughly every hour and have data about whether the store was active or not in a CSV.
 The CSV has 3 columns (`store_id, timestamp_utc, status`) where status is active or inactive.
 All timestamps are in **UTC**

-2. We have the business hours of all the stores - schema of this data is `store_id, dayOfWeek(0=Monday, 6=Sunday), start_time_local, end_time_local`
+2. The business hours of all the stores - schema of this data is `store_id, dayOfWeek(0=Monday, 6=Sunday), start_time_local, end_time_local`
     1. These times are in the **local time zone**
     2. If data is missing for a store, assume it is open 24*7